FBI Informants More Likely Than Agents at Jan 6, Former Undercover Agent Says

 The FBI had no comment.
 When contacted, it referred The Epoch Times to the bureau’s previous testimony to Congress regarding Jan.
 6.

-The FBI and DOJ have in the past been known to play fast and loose with facts when dealing with perceived political enemies of its leadership.
-Notoriously, officials of both repeatedly pushed falsehoods to the Foreign Intelligence Surveillance Court, resulting in illegal spying on the Trump campaign in 2017 as part of the Crossfire Hurricane investigation.
+The FBI and DOJ in recent years have been embroiled in several scandals.
+Most notably, officials of both repeatedly pushed falsehoods to the Foreign Intelligence Surveillance Court, resulting in illegal spying on the Trump campaign in 2017 as part of the Crossfire Hurricane investigation.